 Hosted by Kristin Chenoweth and Alan Cumming, this show business spectacular was presented by the Broadway League and the American Theater Wing under the direction of Executive Producers Ricky Kirshner and Glen Weiss.

 This 3-hour extravaganza contained many highlights and surprises, opening with a wonderful performance from the musical Something Rotten followed later by Ken Watanabe and Kelli O’Hara dancing to a song from the King and I as well as the cast of An American in Paris delivering a spirited performance from their musical based on the music of Gershwin.

 Helen Mirren kicked off this special event by capturing the coveted Best Actress Tony for her impressive performance as Queen Elizabeth in The Audience which has been playing to packed houses on Broadway after following its popular run in London.

-In a show business atmosphere where 75% of all productions do not financially succeed, this past Broadway season was phenomenal; setting an attendance record of 13.1 million customers, resulting in a gross revenue of $1.4 billion.
+In a show business atmosphere where 75% of all productions do not financially successful, this past Broadway season was phenomenal; setting an attendance record of 13.1 million customers, resulting in gross revenue of $1.4 billion.

 Receiving a Tony Award can be very critical to a production’s success from many different angles; directly impacting attendance figures, the location, and frequency of shows, potential touring, productions, the money an actor or actress can command, and the roles that might be offered to them for upcoming productions.

 Yes, the neon lights are bright on Broadway and its proud, talented tradition continues to shine for all of us to see….Click here to see the complete list of the 69th Annual Tony Awards winners.

 Read more from I On The Scene: HERE.